-Residential and Commercial Loans - Held-for-Sale at Fair Value
+Residential Loans - Held-for-Sale at Fair Value

-Residential and commercial loans held-for-sale include loans that we are marketing for sale to third parties, including transfers to securitization entities that we plan to sponsor and expect to be accounted for as sales for financial reporting purposes.
-We generally elect the fair value option for residential loans (and previously for commercial loans) that we purchase with the intent to sell to third parties or transfer to Sequoia securitizations.
-Coupon interest is recognized as revenue when earned and deemed collectible or until a loan becomes more than 90 days past due.
-Changes in fair value are recurring and are reported through our consolidated statements of income in Mortgage banking activities, net.
+Residential loans held-for-sale include loans that we are marketing for sale to third parties, including transfers to securitization entities that we plan to sponsor and expect to be accounted for as sales for financial reporting purposes.
+We generally elect the fair value option for residential loans that we purchase with the intent to sell to third parties or transfer to Sequoia securitizations.
+Coupon interest is recognized as revenue when earned and deemed collectible or until a loan becomes more than 90 days past due, at which point the loan is placed on nonaccrual status.
+Changes in fair value are recurring and are reported through our consolidated statements of income in Mortgage banking activities, net

-Residential and Commercial Loans - Held-for-Sale at Lower of Cost or Market
+Residential Loans - Held-for-Sale at Lower of Cost or Market

-Loans held-for-sale at lower of cost or market include certain residential and commercial loans.
+Loans held-for-sale at lower of cost or market include certain residential loans.
 These loans are recorded and subsequently reported at the lower of their initial carrying amount or current fair value.
 Coupon interest is recognized as revenue when earned and deemed collectible or until a loan becomes more than 90 days past due, at which point the loan is placed on nonaccrual status.
 Loans delinquent more than 90 days or in foreclosure are characterized as a serious delinquency.
 Cash principal and interest that is advanced from servicers subsequent to a residential loan becoming greater than 90 days past due is accounted for as a reduction in the outstanding loan principal balance.
 When a seriously delinquent loan previously placed on nonaccrual status has cured, meaning all delinquent principal and interest have been remitted by the borrower, the loan is placed back on accrual status.
-Changes in fair value are non-recurring and are reported through our consolidated statements of income in Mortgage banking activities, net and Investment fair value changes, net, for residential and commercial loans, respectively.
+Changes in fair value are non-recurring and are reported through our consolidated statements of income in Mortgage banking activities, net.